leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Now run the command `MMU_TEST_CONFIG servo_active_down=0` to disable the servo return-to-down feature.

 Happy Hare sets up theoretically good servo postions during installation, however they should be calibrated.
-ERCF requires precise servo movement.
-To get that precision, you need to run through this process to update and record the angle for the "up" position.
+ERCF requires precise servo calibration to work correctly.
+To get that precision, you need to run through this process to update and record the correct angle for the `UP` position.
+Refer to the pictures below to see what each of the servo arm positions should look like.

-* up   = tool is selected and filament is allowed to freely move through gate

 ```yml
 MMU_SERVO POS=up